 For each HCR, the exploitation rate (biomass at the beginning of the year/total catch per year) that produces the fishing intensity (1-SPR) specified by the TRP in the HCR is computed.
 For TAC-based rules, this exploitation rate is multiplied by the current total biomass to obtain a catch.
 The TAC is then split into a fishery-specific catch using the 1999-2015 average catch ratios and input into the OM with some implementation error (Section 3.2.3) for simulation of population dynamics in the next time step.
 The same TAC is kept constant for the following three years of simulation, until the next assessment period.
 For TAE-based rules, the same process is followed to determine a catch to input into the OM.
-However, it is the exploitation rate, rather than the catch, that is kept constant for the following three years of simulations in total biomass.
+However, it is the exploitation rate, rather than the catch, that is kept constant for the following three years of simulation, so that the actual catch varies depending on fluctuations in total biomass.
 We describe below in more detail, components of the forward closed loop simulation.